bean-mhm/gsx/common/README.txt

 directory of a project to another directory: mklink /D ".\GLFW" "..\..\common\GLFW"

-We also use symbolic links to use TEF's source code in the demo projects.
-Here's an example of how you would create a symbolic link to TEF's source files on Windows from within the include directory of a project: mklink /D ".\tef" "..\..\tef\src"
+We also use symbolic links to use ECX's source code in the demo projects.
+Here's an example of how you would create a symbolic link to ECX's source files on Windows from within the include directory of a project: mklink /D ".\ecx" "..\..\ecx\src"